hallofdreams/hallofdreams.github.io/_posts/2021-01-31-advent-of-code-2015-rust.md

  Finished release [optimized] target(s) in 0.48s
   Running `target/release/day_7`
 ```
 Answer: yes and no.  Yes, it will run.
 But no, it won't *stop* running, not anytime soon.
 Because the function is recursive and does not memoize or cache results, it will take exponentially longer for each gate to complete.
-There are 339 gates, so we can extrapolate roughly how long it would take to run from running through the first few gates in topological order:
+There are 339 gates, so we can extrapolate roughly how long it would take to complete by running through the first few gates in topological order:

 | Gate | Time (μs) |
 | --- | ----------- |